 Frosty Berseem Clover (w/Nitro Coat® Organic) is a fast growing summer annual used for forage, as a nitrogen source, and as a cover crop.

-Frosty Berseem Clover is coated and pre-inoculated with an OMRI Listed coating and inoculation for improved establishment and growth.
+Frosty Berseem Clover is coated and pre-inoculated with an OMRI listed coating and inoculation for improved establishment and growth.

 Inoculation is recommended when planting legumes.

 Plant at 1/4″ depth.
 An ideal soil bed is moist, fertile and firm.
 A soil test is recommended for proper plant establishment and growth.
-Berseem can be a godsend to spruce up a thin stand of alfalfa.
-In these conditions plant 8 to 12 lbs. to the acre depending on the thickness of the alfalfa.
-Use 8 to 15 lbs. to the acre when planting with Italian Ryegrass, Mutua Bromegrass or any of the annual ryegrasses for hay or pasture.
+Berseem can be helpful to spruce up a thin stand of alfalfa.
+In these conditions plant 8 to 12 pounds to the acre depending on the thickness of the alfalfa.
+Use 8 to 15 pounds to the acre when planting with Italian Ryegrass, Mutua Bromegrass or any of the annual ryegrasses for hay or pasture.
 Berseem has been planted with turnips or tyfon for a superb pasture for sheep.
 When planting with oats, barley, or triticale for haylage, 12 to 15 pounds to the acre is recommended.
 Adding Berseem will increase the protein content and enhance the quality of the haylage.
 Then the second and third crops can be used for hay, pasture or haylage.

 Cut prior to bloom if you do not want Balansa to reseed.